 Crayola Crayons and Markers May Not Be Toxic — but Are They Vegan?

-Oftentimes, art supplies aren't exactly vegan-friendly.
-Sure, some are made of natural, plant-based oils, pigments, or alcohols, but the vast majority of crayons, markers, and paints contain colors derived from an array of eggs, animals, and insects.
-Some would say that these animal-based compounds only come from lower-quality art supplies, but what about the leading brand?
-Are Crayola markers and crayons vegan?
+Surprisingly, art supplies aren't always vegan-friendly.
+Sure, some are made of natural, plant-based oils, pigments, or alcohols, but sometimes, crayons, markers, and paints contain colors derived from an array of eggs, animals, and insects.

 Are Crayola crayons vegan?